emendoza/PlaceMe/README.md

 This will start the app on port 8080

-NOTE make sure 8080 is not currently being used!
+NOTE: make sure 8080 is not currently being used!

 Search